kirlev/words_counter/README.md

 error message in case of an invalid input.

-I created 2 job classes, one for string input and one for file or URL input, the string is simple cause it is relatively small, just count the words and bulk insert the results, the file and URL input are more complicated because of their size.
+I created 2 job classes, one for string input and one for file or URL input, the string is simple cause it is relatively small, just count the words and bulk insert the results in batches, the file and URL input are more complicated because of their size.

 In order to count the words I created a class that uses a gem called 'Pragmatic tokenizer' in order to tokenize the text and I used a Redis hash to store the transient job data, the reason I didn't use a Ruby hash is because for a large text